masaar/ns-limp/README.md

 ```

 # Contribution Guidelines
-Thank you for your interest in `ng-limp`.
+Thank you for your interest in `ns-limp`.

-Please refer to [Contribution Guidelines](https://github.com/masaar/ng-limp/blob/master/CONTRIBUTING.md) for more details on contributing to this project.
+Please refer to [Contribution Guidelines](https://github.com/masaar/ns-limp/blob/master/CONTRIBUTING.md) for more details on contributing to this project.